Jordan-Pierce/CoralNet-Toolbox/README.md

 - ↔️ I/O: Import and Export annotations from / to CoralNet, Viscore, and TagLab
 - 📸 YOLO: Import and Export YOLO datasets for machine learning
 - 📦 Toolshed: Access tools from the old repository

+### TODO
+- 🔍 API: Get predictions from any CoralNet source model
+- 📥 Download: Retrieve source data from CoralNet
+- 📤 Upload: Add images and annotations to CoralNet

 <details open>
   <summary><h2><b>Watch the Video Demos</b></h2></summary>